Updated April 2026

 Vehicle Age

-Most MBI providers cover vehicles up to 10 - 12 years old at the policy start date.
-Some providers extend this to 15 years for certain makes.
-Vehicles over 15 years old are generally ineligible for new MBI policies.
+Most MBI providers cover vehicles up to 10 to 12 years old at the policy start date.
+Some providers may extend this for certain makes.
+Vehicles over 12 years old are generally ineligible for new MBI policies in Australia.

 🚗

-Typical entry limits are 150,000 - 200,000 km at the time of policy purchase.
-Some providers accept vehicles up to 250,000 km at a higher premium.
-Policies may also cap total mileage during the cover period.
+Typical entry limits are 160,000 to 200,000 km at the time of policy purchase.
+Some providers accept vehicles with higher kilometres at increased premiums.
+Policies may also cap total kilometres driven during the cover period.

 🔧